Account

 Both max out at 30W.
 Both have Eco, Normal, and Power presets.

 The difference: the XROS 5 unlocks precise wattage control in 0.5W steps when you slot in a 0.4Ω pod.
 Every other pod resistance gives you the same three presets as the XROS 4.
-So if you're using the 0.8Ω or 1.2Ω pods with nic salts, the power control is functionally identical between the two kits.
+So if you're using the 0.8Ω or 1.2Ω pods with nic salt e-liquids, the power control is functionally identical between the two kits.

 The XROS 5 also holds power more consistently as the battery drains.
 With the XROS 4, I'd notice weaker hits once it dropped below about 30%.
 The 5 keeps hitting the same right until it dies.